About SSDS People & Approach Our Programs Admissions Visit & Apply Tuition Calculator Yearly Calendar

 If you are unable to pick your child up and have arranged for someone else to do so, please inform the teacher in writing of these arrangements.
 If the person who is picking up your child has not been noted on the sign-in/out sheet or on your pick-up authorization form, you will need to send an email or fax to the SSDS Office stating who is picking up your child.

 Please call the Office, not your child’s teacher as soon as you know that you will be late.
 If families arrive after the designated pick-up time, they will be issued a $1/per minute late pick up fine.
-Late pick-up fines also apply to Little University, Extended Day and the SSDS Summer Program.
+Late pick-up fines of $3/minutes after 5:30pm apply to Extended Day.

 Inclement Weather and School Closings